mocks-server/website/docs/plugins/development.md

 ## Lifecycle

-Plugins should contain __four main methods__, which will receive an argument containing the instance of [Mocks Server core API](../api/javascript.md) with some __methods explicitly modified for each different plugin__.
+Plugins should contain __four main methods, which will receive an argument containing the instance of [Mocks Server core API](../api/javascript.md)__.
 Please read the [API chapter to know how to use the `core API`](../api/javascript.md).

 ### `constructor(core)`